 Wellesley High students made their mark over the weekend at the Art of Emotion event held at Framingham’s Amazing Things Art Center, taking home prizes for best artwork and top musical composition.
 The annual event is sponsored by the Ben Speaks organization, whose mission is to provide positive channels for expression for youth and families to stem the tide of depression and suicide among teens.

-WHS Senior Rey Hill won with a sculpture called Untouchable: A portrait of a Survivor.
-Asked about the meaning behind the sculpture, Hill replied:
+One Wellesley high student won with a sculpture called Untouchable: A portrait of a Survivor.
+Asked about the meaning behind the sculpture, the student replied:

->Hill has been involved in ceramics at the high school for all four years, and has been in the intensive level for two.
-Hill has earned several awards, including two silver keys with the Scholastic Art and Writing awards.
-After graduating from Wellesley High, the young artist will be attending Pace University to get a degree in stage management with a minor in visual arts.
+The student has been involved in ceramics at the high school for all four years, and has been in the intensive level for two.
+The student has earned several awards, including two silver keys with the Scholastic Art and Writing awards.

 Separately, 9th grader Jadon Czerniach played his original song, “Mind of My Own,” with the help of vocals by classmate Emi Schneider.